A/B Testing Guide for Improving Websites

 The results will vary depending on how good your A/B test ideas are, but here are some great examples of the results you can get:

-- I’ve helped many clients get great results – one got over 20% increase in leads with just one A/B test.
+- I’ve helped many clients get great results – including a 20% increase in leads with just one A/B test.

-- Even just a small 10% increase in conversion rate can result in $100s or $1,000s in increased sales.
+- Even just a small 10% increase in conversion rate can result in $1,000s in increased sales.

 How does A/B testing work?